m-lab/prometheus-support/README.md

 # Using Kubernetes Secrets

 Secrets are like ConfigMaps in that they can be a source for environment variables and volume mounts.
-Unlike ConfigMaps, Secrets contain confidential material, like certificates, passwords, access tokens, or similar.
+Unlike ConfigMaps, secrets contain confidential material, like certificates, passwords, access tokens, or similar.

 ## Grafana secrets